The World Is Not Enough (song): Single release

 In late November 1999, "The World Is Not Enough" debuted at number three in Iceland, reaching number one the following week.
 It debuted at number 54 in Sweden at number seven in Norway, and number 10 in Finland, where it peaked at number seven in its second week.
 In the Netherlands the single debuted at number 74, rising to number 48 two weeks later.
 It debuted at number 55 in France and number 12 in Belgium's Wallonia.
 In December the song debuted at number 40 in Austria, remaining there for four weeks.
 It debuted at number 22 in Switzerland, rising to number 16 four weeks later at the beginning of January 2000.
 At the end of December, the song debuted at number 18 in Italy before peaking at number six in February 2000.
 Also in December, "The World Is Not Enough" peaked at number 38 in Germany and number 12 in Spain.

 Radioactive followed the single with The World Is Not Enough's soundtrack album, featuring "Ice Bandits" and "Only Myself to Blame" (a second David Arnold-Don Black composition, sung by Scott Walker during the end credits).
 The album was released in North America on November 9, and then internationally.
-"The World Is Not Enough" was included as a bonus track on the Japanese version of Garbage's third album, Beautiful Garbage, and was remastered for Absolute Garbage.
+"The World Is Not Enough" was included as a bonus track on the Japanese version of Garbage's 2001 third album, Beautiful Garbage, and was remastered for Absolute Garbage.
 It was also included in three editions of the James Bond music compilation The Best of Bond...
 James Bond: in 2002, 2008, 2012 and 2018.

-In 2022, "The World Is Not Enough" was remastered by Heba Kadry for inclusion in Garbage's third best of compilation Anthology, out on October 28.
+In 2022, "The World Is Not Enough" was remastered by Heba Kadry for inclusion in Garbage's third best of compilation Anthology, released on October 28.
 The 2022 remaster was released as digital single with new artwork on YouTube Music on September 13, on Amazon Music and Apple Music on September 22, and on Spotify the following day.
 On October 4, Garbage performed "The World Is Not Enough" at the Royal Albert Hall in London with the Royal Philharmonic Orchestra as part of The Sound of 007: Live at the Royal Albert Hall curated by David Arnold, marking the 60th anniversary of the Bond franchise.
 The event was made available for streaming on Prime Video on October 5.
 A documentary by Matt Whitecross titled The Sound of 007 featuring an interview with Garbage premiered on Prime Video the same day.